wasp-lang/open-saas/blog/src/content/docs/guides/authentication.md

   },
 ```

-The great part is, by defining your auth config in the `main.wasp` file, not only does Wasp handle Auth for you, but you also get auto-generated client components for your app on the fly (aka AuthUI)!
-You can see them in the `src/client/auth` folder.
+The great part is, by defining your auth config in the `main.wasp` file, Wasp manages most of the Auth process for you, including the auth-related databse entities for user credentials and sessions, as well as auto-generated client components for your app on the fly (aka AuthUI -- you can see them in the `src/client/auth` folder).

 ## Migrating to a different Auth method

 We've set up the template to get you started with Wasp's simplest auth method, `usernameAndPassword`, but we suggest you only use it to get your app developlment going.

-In production, you should opt for one or more of Wasp's more secure Auth methods:
+**In production, you should opt for one or more of Wasp's more secure Auth methods**:
 - `email` (email verified Auth, with forgotten password and reset options),
 - `google`,
 - `gitHub`,